nnsee/docker-lineage-cicd/README.md

 Docker will produce two files in the `zips` directory:
 1. The main ROM zip file e.g. `lineage-20.0-20230702-microG-<device-name>.zip`.
 This file can be flashed from recovery as descrived in the next section.
 2. A `-img.zip` file e.g. `lineage-20.0-20230702-microG-<device-name>-img.zip`, that can usually be flashed using up-to-date versions of `fastboot`.
-If the LineageOS installation instructions refer to any `.img` files, these images can be obtained by unzipping this `-img.zip` files.

 (Note that the process of flashing using `fastboot` is not documented, is untested, and is done ***at your own risk***.)

+## How do I install the LineageOS for MicroG ROM

+Follow the LineageOS installation instructions for your device, which can be accessed from the [LineageOS Devices wiki pages](https://wiki.lineageos.org/devices/).
+If the LineageOS installation instructions refer to any `.img` files, these images can be obtained by unzipping the `-img.zip` file mentioned in the previous section.

 ## How can I build LineageOS?